strncat/strncat.github.io/_posts/2019-05-02-binary-tree-rotation.markdown

 categories: jekyll update
 mathjax: true
 ---
 Rotating a tree is an essential step in the process of balancing binary search trees (Red-Black trees and AVL trees).
-An important property of rotations is that they maintain the binary search proprty!
-We describe what a rotation is below.
+What makes rotations a special and important tool is that they maintain the binary search property.
 <br>
 <br>
 <!---------------------------------------------------------------------------------------->
 <h4><b>Left Rotations</b></h4>
 Given a subtree with root $$x$$ that has a right subtree $$y$$.
 A left rotation makes $$y$$ the new root of the subtree and $$x$$ its left subtree. $$y$$'s left subtree $$b$$ will be $$x$$'s right subtree.
 The subtrees $a$ and $c$ remain the same.
 <svg width="800" height="260" version="1.1" xmlns="http://www.w3.org/2000/svg">
 	<ellipse stroke="black" stroke-width="1" fill="gray" fill-opacity="0.25" cx="571.5" cy="55.5" rx="30" ry="30"/>
 	<text x="566.5" y="61.5" font-family="Times New Roman" font-size="20">x</text>